justapagamentos/jst-timeline/README.md

 ## Icons
 To show an icon, it's simple!

-Just import an icon library (like fontawesome) and the iconClass or one of the iconClasses will be put in the class property to show the icon!
+Just import an icon library (like fontawesome) and the iconClass or one of the iconClasses that you set will be put in the class property to show the icon!